 The gatekeeper performs his occupation by bringing previous know-how to bear in assessing each person who seeks entry.
-Aside from any acquired intuition about what constitutes looking suspicious, he will draw on this memory of particular incidents involving particular people that he might now recognized from the (ofttimes distant) past.
-This is his mastery.
-The noble disciple is then asked to develop an analogous mastery in Dhammic practice in assessing his own thoughts and intentions as they seek entry one by one.9
+Aside from any acquired intuition about of who looks suspicious, he will draw on this memory of particular incidents involving particular people that he might now recognized from the (ofttimes distant) past.
+This is his proficiency.
+The noble disciple is then asked to develop an analogous proficiency in Dhammic practice in assessing his own intentions as they seek entry one by one.9

-I choose to translate sati as 'mastery,' because the vaguer 'memory' or 'recollection' fails to put us in mind of the particular kind of memory that skilled Buddhist practice demands.
-"Know-how" is far more important for our purposes than "know-what."
+I choose to translate sati as 'proficiency,' because the vaguer 'memory' or 'recollection' fails to put us in mind of the particular kind of memory that skilled Buddhist practice demands.
+"Know-how" is far more important than "know-what."
 This will include not only taught principles that can be put into practice to perform tasks, but also the internalized manifestations, whose application has become automatic and effortless through years of practice, much as years of learning scales and chords manifest in spontaneous movements of the virtuoso's finger tips.
-In Buddhism, I daresay, our development and cultivation of mastery in practice also marks our progress on the path.
-Therein lie the fruits of our practice.
+In Buddhism, I daresay, our development of proficiency in practice also marks our progress on the path.